EdmundsAPI/edmundsapi.github.com/api-documentation/inventory/index.md

 ### Overview

-The Inventory API provides access to the *vehicle inventories* available on Edmunds.com.
-Due to the nature of this data, it's only available to API Partners.
+The Inventory API provides access to the *vehicle inventories* (or *cars for sale*) available at dealerships with a relationship with Edmunds.com.
+Due to the nature of this data, it's only available to **API Partners** and **Edmunds Developers**.
 If you're interested in becoming an API Partner, please [email us](mailto:api@edmunds.com)

 If you haven't yet, this might be a good time to read the [API Overview](/api-documentation/overview/) page to familiarize yourself with some of the core concepts required to using the API.